 The Centre is engaged in a programme of linked studies investigating mechanisms and treatments for arthritis pain in the laboratory, clinic and everyday life, using a comprehensive range of modern research methodologies.
 Our research spans across seven synergistic areas such as; Preclinical studies, Pain imaging, Psychology and perception, Clinical pain phenotyping, Clinical trials, Epidemiology and biobanks, Evidence based medicine and the Nottingham Biomedical Research Centre (BRC); Musculoskeletal theme.

-The Arthritis Research UK Pain Centre is investigating interactions between the arthritic joint and the peripheral and central processing of painful inputs originating from the joint.
+The Pain Centre Versus Arthritis is investigating interactions between the arthritic joint and the peripheral and central processing of painful inputs originating from the joint.
 A range of experimental models of arthritis pain and molecular and analytical studies of clinical samples from people with arthritis are helping us to identify novel analgesic targets for the treatment of pain in arthritis.

 Pain is a complex multidimensional experience.
 Understanding its neural basis provides an important biological and mechanistic framework from which we can develop a better understanding of how people experience arthritis pain.
 The Pain Imaging group is examining both the structural anatomical changes of the joints, and the neural processing of the experience of chronic pain associated with arthritis using high-field, multimodal, magnetic resonance imaging (MRI).